Updated September 5, 2024

 So here’s what to expect:

 Training takes time.
-If you want your learners to be invincible like Rocky Balboa, you must commit to a continual goal of improvement.
+If you want your learners to be invincible like Rocky Balboa, you must commit to a continual improvement goal.

 You’re going from a reactive, unthinking autopilot response to a considered, deliberate, welcoming invitation to build rapport.
 Therefore, give your learners ample time for the changes to take hold gradually.
 Try one or two changes a week – tops.